Max Immelmann: Grave robbery and desecration

 During the night of Sunday 31 January 2021, Max Immelmann's memorial grave in Tolkewitz was robbed and desecrated.
 The Pöppelmann grave figure "Eagle of Lille", weighing around 100 kilograms, and approximately 180 centimetres in height, was dismantled and taken away by two men using a handcart to transport it to a pick-up truck parked nearby.

 A local resident observed the robbery and informed the police, who also investigated the two suspects in connection with other thefts.
 The public prosecutor's office in Dresden, which brought charges against the alleged perpetrators, estimated the value of the grave figure at around 50,000 euros.
 After restoration the figure was returned to Immelmann's grave.

-A number of historically significant First World War artefacts have been stolen from the graves of soldiers in the Tolkewitz cemetery during 2021, with a suspicion of possible "theft to order".
+A number of historically significant First World War artefacts were stolen from the graves of soldiers in the Tolkewitz cemetery during 2021, with a suspicion of possible "theft to order".

 Legacy

 The present-day Luftwaffe has dubbed Squadron AG-51 the "Immelmann Squadron" in his honour.